-- General Guidelines for Course Selection

 - Freshman Year

 - Sophomore Year

 - Junior Year

 - Senior Year

 - English Electives

-Students at Chelmsford High School are required to take a sequential four-year program in English that is designed to encourage each student to master a successive series of skills in reading, writing, speaking and listening.
-In addition, the program provides each student with a background in the major literature of his or her country, his or her language, and the world.
-In grades 9, 10, and 11, teachers will review each student's performance and make recommendations for a more appropriate level if needed.
-To meet the individual needs and interests of students, a number of one-semester courses are offered in the sophomore, junior and senior years, which may be elected in addition to the required 10 credit semester course.
+Students at Chelmsford High School are required to take a sequential four-year program in English that is designed to encourage each student to master a successive series of skills in reading, writing, speaking, and listening.
+In addition, the program provides students with a background in the major literature of their country and the world.
+In grades 9, 10, and 11, teachers will review each student's performance and make recommendations for the next school year's placement.
+To meet the individual needs and interests of students, a number of one-semester courses are offered in the sophomore, junior, and senior years which may be selected in addition to the required 10-credit semester course.
 Under ordinary circumstances, an elective course may not be taken as a make-up for a course that a student did not pass.